Home > Sustainability > Society > Social Contribution Activities

 Implementation of Workplace Experience Learning

-As part of our social contribution activities, the Tamaki and Hirakata Plants accept students for workplace experience learning.
+As part of our social contribution activities, the Global Headquarters and Hirakata Plant accept students for workplace experience learning.
 This program aims to deepen junior high school student's understanding of the significance of work and their appreciation for various job roles by allowing them to have hands-on experience with on-site operations within the plant.
 They get the opportunity to experience tasks such as quality inspections of parts and products.

 Conducting a cleanup activity at the site of Tamaru Castle ruins